Secrets For Smooth Travel As You Get Older

 Stamina

-When you aren’t in your twenties or thirties any more, pacing your trip is important.
-It is the quality of your trip and no longer the quantity.
+When you aren’t in your twenties or thirties and well beyond, pacing your trip is important.
 Be sure to schedule in regular meals, breaks, fluids and bathroom breaks.
 As you age you may have some limitation on what you can accomplish in a day, and that’s fine!
 Do your research and make each day count as to what is important to you.
 It is never worth it to exhaust yourself in order to see more.
 Choose quality over quantity and take breaks when you need to because that’s really okay!

 Packing

-Pack light and plan on washing items while traveling.
+Pack light and plan on washing a few light items while traveling.
 Carrying or paying for many suitcases is not necessary while traveling.
 If you plan your activities ahead of time you will be able to plan your clothing accordingly.
 Know your climate and agenda so you can pack accordingly.
-Then the carry on will accommodate the extras.
+Then the carry-on will accommodate the extras.
 Pack comfortable and versatile shoes.
 This doesn’t translate to not having a cute pair of heels but be realistic.
 I almost always go with an easy wardrobe of all black and white and a couple of scarves for color.

 Documentation

 Please make sure you have all required documentation to travel.
 A passport is by far the most accepted all over the world.
 It is easy to research if any other documentation is required by your travel destination.
 The passport should be checked for expiration date before leaving.
-Make a copy of your passport and your credit cards and keep it separate from in your purse…just in case!
+Take a photo of your passport and your credit cards with your phone!

 Money